uclahs-cds/Ligare/README.md

 To install the base dependencies, run `pip install -e .` from the mono-repo root.
 Development dependencies can be installed with `pip install -e .[dev-dependencies]`

 To install the library dependencies, run, for example, `pip install -e src/web` to install `BL_Python.web`.
 Similar to the mono-repo, development dependencies can be installed with `pip install -e src/web[dev-dependencies]`.
+To install all libraries, you can run `./install_all.sh`.